timboudreau/mastfrog-parent/README.md

 To build all of the above, clone this repo and the run the ``init`` script in the root of the repository, to populate the Git submodules and do an initial build

+You will see warnings that the POM in the parent directory of each project is not the parent POM referenced from the project, and the child projects don't specify a relative path to ``../parent`` This is the price of having projects which can be checked out by themselves and build and work, but which can also be checked out as a set of git submodules and be built as a tree.